 - Discipline and maturity in personal life and public ministry

-- All applicants must submit the prescribed Application Form completed in it’s entirety along with three Reference Sheets and a signed Sponsor Sheet to the Credential Committee of Anchor Ministerial Fellowship for processing.
+- All applicants must submit a completed Application Form including three character references and a signed sponsor form to the Credential Committee of Anchor Ministerial Fellowship for processing.
 All applicants applying for ordination shall agree to an interview conducted by the Board of Directors of Anchor Ministerial Fellowship or their appointed representatives.
-It is recommended that ordination applicants have held General License with Anchor Ministerial Fellowship for at least one year.